 Contact the appropriate professionals

 If your partner has a lawyer, or if you share one, he or she should be one of the first people you contact in case of death.
 An attorney should be able to provide access to your partner’s will or other estate documentation.
-You may also want to contact financial advisors and accountants.
+You may also want to contact financial professionals and accountants.

 If you and your partner live separately, you may also need to consider whether to turn off utilities or change the name on utility accounts.
 If he or she is a renter, you should notify the landlord.